Miss Earth Rep of Congo

 Miss Earth Republic of the Congo is the official title given to the Republic of the Congo's delegate to the Miss Earth pageant.
 The reigning titleholders dedicate their year to promote environmental projects and to address issues concerning the environment.

 History

 In 2007, the Miss Earth Rep of the Congo franchise was obtained by Beauties of Africa Inc, owned by Andy Abulime.

-The Republic of the Congo sent a representative to Miss Earth for the first time in 2008.
-The country was first represented by Katissia Christy Kouta, who won Miss Congo 2007, she competed in Miss Earth 2008.
+The Republic of the Congo was first represented at Miss Earth by Katissia Christy Kouta, who won Miss Congo 2007, after which she competed in Miss Earth 2008.